-Sometimes she has bad days and cries because she feels as though her life as she knew it has been taken by this awful disease, but then she picks herself up and carry on.
+Sometimes she has bad days and cries because she feels as though her life as she knew it has been taken by this awful disease, but then she picks herself up and carries on.

 She refuses to let it rule her life completely and still has hope that things will get better, and if they don’t she will do everything she can to enjoy the life she can have!

-Under the spell of depression, even making a decision on what jumper to wear can difficult, and sometimes even just getting dressed at all.
+Under the spell of depression, even making a decision on what jumper to wear can be difficult, and sometimes even just getting dressed at all.

 But we know that you’re doing your best.
-Yes, you’re trying your best to keep the house running, look after your family and manage your money.
+Yes, you’re trying your best to keep the house running, look after your family, and manage your money.
 Maybe, “on a good day”, you even manage to clean the kitchen.

 Life will let you down.
 It always will and you need to remember that.
 Life isn’t sunshine and puppy cuddles.
 When you feel really low, it can be extremely difficult to find the motivation or meaning in your life.
 This is why I mentioned the importance of the “Why?” question.

 Sometimes you can find your reason why, but it might be really exhausting to keep going with everything.